-The City will continue to offer funding to three qualified and experienced program operators of tenant based rental assistance programs in Huntington Beach.
-In FY 2020/21 alone, \$550,000 in HOME funding will be allocated to this effort.
-The three providers include Interval House, Mercy House, and Families Forward.
-All three organizations are equipped to market and find eligible households to participate in the program.
+The City will continue to offer funding to tenant based rental assistance programs in Huntington Beach.
+In FY 2020/21 alone, \$900,000 in HOME funding will be allocated to this effort.
 Over the next two years, the City is proposing to provide assistance to 60 households through this program.

-The City will also have over \$1.3 million available HOME funds for the development of new affordable housing.
-The City plans to partner with a community housing development organization, or CHDO, to develop an affordable housing project for low- and moderateincome Huntington Beach households.
-With \$1.3 million, the City hopes to develop approximately 6 HOME-restricted units.
+The City will also have approximately \$2.4 million available HOME funds for the development of new affordable housing.
+The City plans to partner with a community housing development organization, or CHDO, to develop an affordable housing project for low- and moderate-income Huntington Beach households.
+With \$2.4 million, the City hopes to develop approximately 10 HOME-restricted units.